BND Hamburger Icon

 Productivity Monitoring

 Veriato offers a comprehensive suite of productivity-monitoring metrics.
-These include login and logout times, the proportion of time spent on individual sites or apps, still and video recording, and document tracking.
-Curiously, however, the midrange Vision platform lacks the network activity monitoring that the less advanced Investigator platform offers.
-[Related article: Distracted Workers Are Costing You Money]
+They include login and logout times, the proportion of time spent on individual sites or apps, still and video recording, and document tracking.
+That type of employee monitoring is ideal for keeping employees on track so you don’t lose money through workplace distractions.

 Veriato Costs

-Unlike many of its employee monitoring competitors, Veriato doesn’t publish its prices, which may be frustrating for potential customers exploring the marketplace.
+Unfortunately, Veriato doesn’t list pricing online for its IRM cloud-based plan or any on-premises plans.
 Instead, you have to request a custom quote.
-This involves negotiations with a sales rep and becomes a much more involved process than it is with other vendors that are upfront about the cost of individual licenses or deployments.
-For example, our SentryPC review outlines how that provider very clearly and publicly breaks down its pricing.
+That involves negotiations with a sales rep and becomes a much more involved process than it is with other vendors that are upfront about the cost of individual licenses or deployments.
+Our SentryPC review, for example, outlines how the provider very clearly and publicly breaks down its pricing.

-Still, our Veriato research indicated that prices typically start at $120 per user per year, with variable discounts for firms with a larger number of employees.
-It’s worth noting the distinction between users and devices – you could potentially monitor one member of your staff across a desktop PC, laptop, smartphone or tablet with a single user license.
-This is helpful for companies that rely on hot desking or provide their workers with both desktop/laptop computers and mobile devices.
-Another important point to note is that pricing is on an annual basis only; there’s no option to pay monthly.
+We like that Veriato offers variable discounts for firms with larger numbers of employees.
+It’s also worth noting the distinction between users and devices — you could potentially monitor one member of your staff across a desktop PC, laptop, smartphone and tablet with a single user license.
+That is helpful for companies that rely on hot desking or provide their workers with desktops, laptops and mobile devices.

 Customer Service

-Veriato offers customer support by phone, email and webchat.
-That elevates this company above rival platforms like SentryPC, which serves clients through web chat only.
+Veriato offers customer support primarily by phone and online ticketing.
 The Veriato website features many resources, including webinars, case studies, white papers, videos and podcasts.
-Some are sales-oriented, but others provide valuable takeaways for firms wanting to exploit the platform’s full potential.
+Some are sales-oriented, but others provide valuable takeaways for firms that want to exploit the platform’s full potential.
 The videos are beneficial for new customers.
+We like that Veriato’s resources can be browsed by category (e.g., cybersecurity, data loss prevention, employee monitoring, etc.)

 Drawbacks

-Veriato’s lack of pricing information could be a red flag for some businesses.
+Veriato’s lack of pricing information for most of its plans could be a red flag for some businesses.
 We’re also not fans of asking people to hand over their contact information to find out how much something costs; many managers won’t be comfortable with the inevitable hard sell that will follow.
-They’ll also be pressured to upgrade to the Cerebral platform since many of Veriato’s top features (psycholinguistic analysis, AI, risk scoring, user and entity behavior analytics) are only available through that version of the software.
+Most competitors offer transparent online pricing for its plans.

 We’re pleased to see macOS and Android support, in contrast to Windows-only platforms such as Controlio and Work Examiner.
-However, the lack of iOS compatibility means that businesses already embedded in Apple’s ecosystem might be better off looking at cross-platform packages from Hubstaff or InterGuard.
+The lack of iOS compatibility, however, means businesses already embedded in Apple’s ecosystem may be better off looking at cross-platform packages from Hubstaff or InterGuard.

-We put nine other employee monitoring solutions through an equally rigorous product test.
+Did you know?
+We put 13 other employee monitoring solutions through an equally rigorous product test.
 You can read our full InterGuard review to closely compare it to Veriato and other vendors in this category.

 Methodology